DJ-1701/GenerateWallpaper/README.md

 Go to User Configuration -> Policies -> Windows Settings -> Scripts (Logon/Logoff) -> Logon, and then click on the PowerShell Scripts tab, press Add, and for the script name type in the full path you stored the logon script (i.e. `\\FQDN\netlogon\Logon Info.ps1`).

 Go to User Configuration -> Policies -> Administrative Templates -> Desktop -> Desktop -> Desktop Wallpaper, and enable the policy, specifying the location as `%temp%\LogonInfo.jpg` and setting the wallpaper style to Stretch.

-Go to User Configuration -> Policies -> Administrative Templates -> Control Panel -> Personalization -> Force a specific default lock screen and logon image, and enable the policy, specifying the location as:

-`C:\Windows\System32\oobe\info\backgrounds\backgroundDefault.jpg`